 The house is spread over multiple levels so you've got no problem in having space to yourself.
 If there's four of you and you want two bedrooms and a self-contained private area, we can shut off the part containing Sanctuary and West Wing with a heavy sliding divider.

 The living space is huge and on the lower level, opens out to the bamboo garden.
-This kitchen/dining area has a Jarrah slab table that can comfortably seat 12 people.

 There's an underground music room and theatre with big screen and surround sound for a rainy day.
-And a DVD rental store a couple of hundred metres away with any amount of films and a big section of foreign ones.

 Shopping, Cooking, and Eating